B. Devendhira Poopathy

 A.B.
 Devendhira Poopathy, popularly known as Poopathy, is an established Tamil poet/writer.
 Born 18 February 1969, he has published five collections of poems so far, namely, "Peyarchol", "Velichathin Vaasanai", "Andhara Meen", "Mudivattra Nanbagal", "Aagave Naanum".
 His poems are immensely influenced by his in-depth knowledge in Tamil Sangam literature and his interest in philosophy.

-Through ‘Kadavu’, a literary organization which he founded, he conducts various events in the interest of modern Tamil literature.
+Through ‘Kadavu ’, a literary organization which he founded, he conducts various events in the interest of modern Tamil literature.
 He is an Additional Commissioner of State Taxes, Tamil Nadu.
 Kazhamputhithu literary association recently announced Mr.Poopathy is selected for the 2012, 'Kazham' puthithu award.
 He holds M.Com from A.P.A.
 College of Arts and Culture, Palani; M.Phil. from Madurai Kamaraj University, Madurai and MBA from Indira Gandhi National Open University, Delhi.
 His hobbies include Golf, Music and Movies.
-Recently during the launch of www.TamilKushi.com, his indepth spiritual knowledge was made known through his excellent speech on "why it is important to recite Vishnu Sahasranamam?"
+Recently during the launch of www.TamilKushi.com, his in-depth spiritual knowledge was made known through his excellent speech on "why it is important to recite Vishnu Sahasranamam?"

 Some variations of spellings that are used to refer B. DevendhiraPoopathy are B. DevendhiraPoopathi, Devendhira Poopathi and Devendhira Pooapthi Baskarasethupathy.

 "Endless Moon" - Translation of DevendhiraPoopathy's Poems by Mugaiyur Asadha:

 Devendhira Poopathy's is one of the unique, serene voices among contemporary Tamil poets and he has ascertained this with five collections of poems so far.
 With subtlety he generates poems as if it is painting with words.
 The simple, blissful yet pertinent images he creates take us to planes of imposing poetic meaning. ....
 Kittens began to wander about the room / when I gave my fingers to them to eat / you were seeping away through the cranny /between the doors...
 (Reality Presented Guest).
 At times the poet seems to be a caveman whose heart still in the wilderness but is seated on a vehicle which hurries on the highway and happens to run his office from a hotel room with the help of computers (Wooden Bridge).
 Mountains, rivers, trees, wind, wilderness, daybreak, sun, moon... all these elements of nature become inseparable from his poems.
 When he is perturbed, in love, or seeks asylum in philosophy after witnessing something dreadful, these elements visually form the background and quietly play up the mood.
 It seems the poet slyly hints at being part of these and vice-versa.